About Roatan

 Roatan’s Topography: A Mountainous Terrain

 Roatan has a mountainous backbone; only 2% is considered level (less < 5% grade).
 Its steep peaks, some rising as high as 1,300 feet, make the island poorly suited for agriculture.
-While most of the island has slopes between 30 and 75%, it can reach 90% in some areas.
+While most of the island has slopes between 30 and 75%, some areas reach 90%.
 Most level areas are swampy.

 Climate and Weather Patterns in Roatan